 All SNYLF populations in Sierra County are chytrid fungus (Batrachochytrium dendrobatidis; Bd) positive.
-In 2008 and 2010, field crews genetically sampled SNYLF collected at Goose Lake with epithelial swabs and screened them for the presence of Bd DNA using real-time quantitative polymerase chain reaction (qPCR).
-Crews collected two swabs in 2008 and four swabs in 2010.
-Results for both years were highly variable: Bd zoospore loads were zero in some samples, light in most, and one was heavy.
-Additionally, at Goose Lake, CDFW staff observed three dead SNYLF during surveys in 2017 and four dead SNYLF adults during surveys in 2019.
+In 2008, 2010, and 2020 field crews genetically sampled SNYLF collected at Goose Lake with epithelial swabs and screened them for the presence of Bd DNA using real-time quantitative polymerase chain reaction (qPCR).
+Crews collected two swabs in 2008, four swabs in 2010, and one swab in 2020.
+Results for the three years were highly variable: Bd zoospore loads were zero in some samples, light in most, and one was heavy.
+Additionally, at Goose Lake, CDFW staff observed three dead SNYLF during surveys in 2017, four dead SNYLF adults during surveys in 2019, and one dead SNYLF subadult during surveys in 2020.
 The cause of death cannot be determined, but these observations may suggest that there is consistent, low-level Bd-induced mortality in this population.
 However, other causes may also be contributing to the consistent low abundance observed in this SNYLF population, including overwinter mortality in 2016-2017 and 2018-2019 (during both of which there were high precipitation totals and late season snowpack) and the other factors discussed in this section.